History

 1967

-Claudia Burkins joins staff
+Claudia Burkins (kitchen supervisor and in-house caterer) joins staff

 Late 60s